Updated: 5 days ago

 From our first weekend together, 23 months ago, I felt like Rick and I knew and understood one another really well.
 I didn’t have to explain things to him about myself.
 He had me figured out from the beginning.
 We had so much fun together and I felt free to by myself.

-On our honeymoon I asked him if we had to one of those couples who don’t shut the bathroom door.
+On our honeymoon I asked him if we had to be one of those couples who don’t shut the bathroom door.
 I mean, really?
 Aren’t we entitled to some dignity and privacy within our marriage?
 He agreed with me and we had a sense of mystery in our relationship.

 We were going along quite nicely with that standard for the first few months.
 The house was clean.
 I made hot meals every day.
 He found clean clothes neatly folded in his drawers as if by magic.
 I brought him drinks and snacks while he worked.
 I took regular showers.
 He cleaned the bathroom and washed the floors.
 Ahhh…